 The unknown culprits which can cause a massive volcanic eruption

-There are more than 1,300 active volcanoes around the world and only a small part of these volcanoes are monitored (makes you think, doesn’t it?).
+There are more than 1,300 active volcanoes around the world.
+Only a small part of these volcanoes are monitored (makes you think, doesn’t it?).
 However, there are scientists that are following closely a number of volcanoes that, they think are the biggest threat for humanity.
-Here is the list with the three most dangerous ones that can cause a massive volcanic eruption, information that you won’t find in the media:
+Here is the list with the three most dangerous ones that can cause a massive volcanic eruption.
+This is the type of information that you won’t find in the media:

 The Paektu volcano

-This is an active volcano on the border between North Korea and China and at 9,003 feet, it is the highest mountain of the Korean Peninsula and in northeastern China.
+This is an active volcano on the border between North Korea and China.
+At 9,003 feet, it is the highest mountain of the Korean Peninsula and in northeastern China.
 You might not now know this, but the government of North Korea, concerned with the recent activity of the volcano, invited many volcanologists to study the mountain.
-Since 2014 two famous geophysical scientists (James Hammond and Clive Oppenheimer) are studying the volcano and their work is expected to last for three years.
-The report will be presented to Kim Jong-un and based on its results, it is expected that the North Korean leader will take action for the “well-being” of his people in case of a massive volcanic eruption.
+Since 2014 two famous geophysical scientists (James Hammond and Clive Oppenheimer) are studying the volcano.
+Their work is expected to last for three years.
+The report will be presented to Kim Jong-un and based on its results.
+It’s expected that the North Korean leader will take action for the “well-being” of his people in case of a massive volcanic eruption.
 It doesn’t take much to realize how serious the situation is if North Korea is asking for help from outsiders.

 The Uturunku volcano